Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: -isocrystals and -adic local systems on Curves

-Suppose that for all $\lambda|p$ and for all closed points $x\in|C|$, $i_{x}^{*}\mathscr{E}_{\lambda}$ is an isoclinic $F$-isocrystal on $x$.
-Then the representation has finite image: for instance, for every $\lambda\nmid p$, the associated $\lambda$-adic representation has finite image.
-Equivalently, the ``motive'' can be trivialized by a finite étale cover $C'\rightarrow C$ \end{lem} \begin{proof} Part 3 of Conjecture \ref{Conjecture:Deligne} implies that the eigenvalues of $F_{x}$ are $\lambda$-adic units for all $\lambda\nmid p$.
+\begin{proof} The eigenvalues of $F_{x}$ are $\lambda$-adic units for all $\lambda\nmid p$ by \cite[Theorem 0.2.1]{kedlayacompanions}.
 On the other hand, for each $\lambda|p$ and for every closed point $x\in|C|$, $i_{x}^{*}\mathscr{E}_{\lambda}$ being isoclinic and having trivial determinant implies the slopes of $i_{x}^{*}\mathscr{E}_{\lambda}$ are 0 and hence that the eigenvalues of $F_{x}$ are $\lambda$-adic units.
 As eigenvalues of $F_{x}$ are algebraic numbers, this implies that they are all roots of unity.
 Moreover, each of these roots of unity lives in a degree $n$ extension of $E$ and there are only finitely many roots of unity that live in such extensions: there are only finitely many roots of unity with fixed bounded degree over $\mathbb{Q}$.
 Therefore there are only finitely many eigenvalues of $F_{x}$ as $x$ ranges through the closed points of $C$.

-Now, pick $\lambda\nmid p$ and consider the associated representation $\varrho_{\lambda}:\pi_{1}(C,\overline{c})\rightarrow SL(n,E_{\lambda})$.
-By the above discussion, there exists some integer $k$ such that for every closed point $x\in|C|$, the generalized eigenvalues $\varrho(F_{x})$ are $k$\textsuperscript{th} roots of unity.
-But Frobenius elements are dense and $\varrho_{\lambda}$ is a continuous homomorphism, so that the same is true for the entire image of $\varrho_{\lambda}$.
-The image of $\varrho_{\lambda}$ therefore only has finitely many traces.
+Now, pick $\lambda\nmid p$ and consider the associated representation $\rho_{\lambda}:\pi_{1}(C,\overline{c})\rightarrow SL(n,E_{\lambda})$.
+By the above discussion, there exists some integer $k$ such that for every closed point $x\in|C|$, the generalized eigenvalues $\rho_{\lambda}(F_{x})$ are $k$\textsuperscript{th} roots of unity.
+But Frobenius elements are dense and $\rho_{\lambda}$ is a continuous homomorphism, so that the same is true for the entire image of $\rho_{\lambda}$.
+The image of $\rho_{\lambda}$ therefore only has finitely many traces.

+Burnside proved that if $G\subset GL(n,\mathbb{C})$ has finitely many traces and the associated representation is irreducible, then $G$ is finite: see, for instance